Computation of degree-1 persistent homology on larger point-clouds using the Reduced Vietoris-Rips filtration: The Reduced Vietoris-Rips Complex

 \begin{proof} Consider a $1$-simplex $\langle yz \rangle$ and let $r = d(y,z)$.
 Consider the following subset:

-Then finding the maximum number of connected components in $\lune(\langle yz \rangle)$ is bounded by the maximum number of disjoint open balls of radius $\frac{r}{2}$ with centres in $Q_1$.
+Note that $Q_{1}$ is the closure of $B(y,r) \cap B(z,r)$.
+Then the maximum number of connected components in $\lune(\langle yz \rangle)$ is bounded by the maximum number of disjoint open balls of radius $\frac{r}{2}$ with centres in $Q_1$.
 We can put an upper bound on this number by considering a ball of radius $2r$, $Q_2$, centred at the midpoint of $y$ and $z$ as depicted in Figure \ref{connected-components-proof}.
-Certainly, the number of open balls with radius $\frac{r}{2}$ that can be placed inside $Q_2$ is more than the maximum number of connected components in $\lune(\langle yz \rangle)$.
+Certainly, the number of disjoint balls with radius $\frac{r}{2}$ that can be placed inside $Q_2$ is more than the maximum number of connected components in $\lune(\langle yz \rangle)$.
 To see this, consider a set of open balls of radius $\frac{r}{2}$ with centres in $Q_1$ such that all the balls are mutually disjoint.
-All these balls are contained in $Q_{2}$ and we can always place one more ball centred $\frac{3r}{2}$ away from the midpoint of $y$ of $z$.
+All these balls are contained in $Q_{2}$ and we can always place one more ball centred $\frac{3r}{2}$ away from the midpoint of $y$ of $z$, see Figure \ref{connected-components-proof}.
 This means that the number of mutually disjoint balls of radius $\frac{r}{2}$ with centres in $Q_1$ is bounded by the number of disjoint balls of radius $\frac{r}{2}$ that can be packed inside $Q_2$.

-This number is bounded by dividing the volume of $Q_2$ with the volume of a ball with radius $\frac{r}{2}$.
+This number is bounded by dividing the volume of $Q_2$ by the volume of a ball with radius $\frac{r}{2}$.
 It follows that the number of connected components of a $\lune (\langle yz \rangle)$ is bounded by $4^D$.
 It should be said that this is a rather crude overestimate of the maximum number of connected components. \end{proof}